 Attention:South Cumberland State Park was recently the recipient of a Recreational Trails Program grant for the Foster Falls Trailhead Renovation and Fiery Gizzard Trail Maintenance projects.
 On September 26, 2016, construction will begin at the Foster Falls trailhead and will continue until further notice.
 Construction should not interfere with activities at this time; however it could cause minor disruptions in the parking area.
 We appreciate everyone’s patience and cooperation during this time, and we apologize for the temporary inconvenience.

 Top rope climbing and rappelling are allowed at Stone Door in designated areas.
 Climbing or rappelling on the Stone Door overlook, or in the Stone Door itself is prohibited.
 The use of natural anchors is necessary, therefore practicing Leave No Trace techniques is critical to minimize impact.
-More information about climbing and rappelling at Stone Door can be found on the permit that MUST be filled out at the trailhead.
+More information about climbing and rappelling at Stone Door can be found on the permit that MUST be filled out at the trailhead or online.

 Denny Cove is one of the newest areas of South Cumberland and is located less than two miles south of Foster Falls.
 It is home to well over 100 established sport climbing routes, as well as several challenging traditional climbs.
 Climbing grades range from 5.8 to 5.14.
 The majority of routes in Denny Cove fall into the 5.11 to 5.12 range.
 Much of the cliff line at Denny Cove extends above the shade of trees; therefore peak climbing conditions will occur during cooler months.
 The trails in Denny Cove are currently under construction.
 Due to this fact, Denny Cove is only open on Saturdays and Sundays.
 Once our trails are up to specifications the area will be open full time.
 There is currently no camping in Denny Cove, and the gate closes 30 minutes after sunset Central Time.
 Rappelling in Denny Cove is prohibited.